sol-eng/babynamesByState/README.md

 ### Notebook

 The `USNamingTrends` notebook performs a cursory EDA, examining popular names and names shared by both sexes.
+See [here](https://colorado.rstudio.com/rsc/content/f2a8e080-e444-4d5e-9d89-4944741f0417/USNamingTrends.nb.html) for an example.

 ### Shiny App

 The Shiny app displays counts by year for any name and any combination of states.
+See [here](https://colorado.rstudio.com/rsc/content/f7420606-0f5f-4f3d-8fde-1e1d099f6591/) for an example.